derRiesenOtter/bachelor/docs/thesis/methods.typ

 non-@idr proteins. \
-In the second step different optimizations were tested independently. @bn was added to smoothen the training process. @rsa values were added as additional information for the model, both as additional feature sequence and as weight vector for the embedded sequence.
+In the second step different optimizations were tested independently. @bn was added to smoothen the training process. @rsa values were added as additional information for the model, both as an additional feature sequence and as a weight vector for the embedded sequence.
 To obtain the @rsa values the structure files of all proteins were downloaded from AlphaFold.
 Using the tool DSSP
 @noauthor_pdb-redodssp_nodate the @rsa per amino acid was calculated. \